smart-data-lake/getting-started/presentation/lecture_notes.md

 </details>

 <details>
-<summary>Click here to show question 3</summary>
+<summary>Click here to show question 4</summary>

-### Question 3: Which is true about actions?
+### Question 4: Which is true about actions?

 - **A** -> Actions describe dependencies between data entities
-- **B** -> If a pipeline results in two .CSV files as output (using the CSVFileDataObject type), it also must have two corresponding actions.
+- **B** -> It is technically impossible to write from the integration layer to the staging layer using one action.
 - **C** -> Actions can have many transformers.
 - **D** -> None of the possibilities are correct.